Location: Inn Serendipity Bed & Breakfast (and farmstead), Browntown, Wisconsin

 System Installer: Mick Sagrillo, Sagrillo Power & Light as a part of an MREA Educational Institute workshop

-Ecological Impacts: Over the expected 20 year lifespan of the 10 kW wind turbine system, approximately 244,080 kWh of electricity will be generated from the wind to meet electricity needs at Inn Serendipity; this will help avoid carbon dioxide (CO2) emissions as well as other pollutants being released into the atmosphere from coal-fired electricity generation plants, the most common source of electricity in Wisconsin.
+Ecological Impacts: The 10 kW wind turbine system generated 131,336 kWhs to meet the electricity needs at Inn Serendipity and JDI Enterprises, Inc. This helps reduce carbon dioxide (CO2) emissions as well as other pollutants being released into the atmosphere from coal-fired electricity generation plants, the most common source of electricity in Wisconsin.
 Excessive CO2 emissions are a leading contributor to global warming.

 TOTAL Surplus Electricity Generation (Wind and PV combined): In 2007, Inn Serendipity produced a surplus of 1,870 kWhs of electricity for our community.
 Estimated annual electricity use in all-electric home/business is 8,500 kWh/year.
-Electricity usage changes due to increased operations of strawbale greenhouse and the all-electric CitiCar that us used for local commuting.
 The credit refunds from Alliant Energy are set aside for routine operation and maintenance of wind turbine.